Suno EDM and Dance Prompts: 10 Templates with Locked BPM

 Common mistakes

-• Combining opposing styles (hardstyle + lofi) — model won’t fuse them
+• Combining opposing styles (hardstyle + lofi) — Suno won’t fuse them

-• No drop description — track stays flat
+• No drop description — the track stays flat with no payoff

-• Two BPMs in one prompt — model picks one
+• Two BPMs in one prompt — Suno picks one and ignores the other

 How to push results further

-• Commercial feel: polished radio production, festival mainstage
+• Commercial sheen: polished radio production, festival mainstage

 • Underground feel: underground club energy, minimal vocals